neuroneural/wirehead/README.md

 * Built on Redis for extremely high throughput and for funky database manipulation techniques

 ---

-## How it works ##

-* Wirehead has 3 main components:
-- The backend server, which hosts the redis server and the server management logic
-- The backend generators, which use SynthSeg to create synthetic data, does preprocessing, and sends it off to the server
-- The frontend dataloader, which only reads from the backend server

-* The backend of wirehead is a redis server with 2 caches - 'db0', which is always full, and 'db1', which is always getting filled with fresh samples
-* Starting wirehead's backend will flood 'db1' with generated samples.
-Once 'db1' is full, the key for the databases will be swapped, and it becomes 'db0'
-* The frontend dataloader will detect when this happens, and start serving samples for your training job.
-The samples pulled from db0 in a loop, going index by index
-* Wirehead's backend generation jobs can be scaled with as many nodes as one wishes, and the backend can be hosted off of infiniband for higher throughput

 ## Instructions ##

 Create training environment